The money of a watershed district consists of the funds established in this section.

 (b) The survey and data acquisition fund consists of the proceeds of a property tax that can be levied only once every five years.
-The levy may not exceed 0.02418 percent of taxable market value.
+The levy may not exceed 0.02418 percent of estimated market value.

 (c) The balance of the survey and data acquisition fund may not exceed $50,000.

 (d) In a subsequent proceeding for a project where a survey has been made, the attributable cost of the survey as determined by the managers shall be included as a part of the cost of the work and the sum shall be repaid to the survey and data acquisition fund.